lexicalunit/event-watch/README.md

 | `"at 10:15 am"`  | fires at 10:15am every day |
 | `"every 5 mins"` | fires every 5 minutes every day |
 | `"at 7:03 am on Mon,Fri"` | fires at 7:03 am every Monday and Friday |

+### Time and Display Formats

+Time formats such as `timeFormatSameDay` and `timeFormatOtherDay` are specified using [moment.js's format specification](http://momentjs.com/docs/#/displaying/format/).
+Display formats like `Display Format` and `Display Format Tooltip` are strings that specify how your event times should be displayed in the status bar or tooltip areas.
+The following values are permitted and will be interpolated automatically in display formats:

+- `$title`: The title of the event as defined by its key in `schedules` or `subscriptions`.
+- `$time`: The time of the next occurring event, formatted according to either `timeFormatSameDay` or `timeFormatOtherDay` as appropriate.
+- `$tminus`: The time remaining until the next occurring event.

 ### Example Config